tuftsdatalab/Research_Technology_Bioinformatics/workshops/hpcForLifeSciences_July2022/IntroToSlurm/Tufts_HPC_Cluster_Resource/Software.md

 **What are modules**

-  - A tool that **simplify** shell initialization and lets users easily modify their environment during the session with modulefiles
+  - A tool that **simplifies** shell initialization and lets users easily modify their environment during the session with modulefiles
   - Each modulefile contains the **information** needed to configure the shell for an application.
 (PATH, LD_LIBRARY_PATH, CPATH, etc.)
   - Modules are useful in managing **different versions** of applications.
   - Modules can also be bundled into metamodules that will load an entire **set of different applications (dependencies)**.